The School & NYCB

 The choreography created by George Balanchine established a uniquely American style, one that demanded dancers to move with unprecedented speed, precision and intense musicality.
-To ensure that the technique taught at the School develops the exceptional dancers who can fulfill the needs of the Company, NYCB and SAB share the same artistic leadership: the Company’s ballet master in chief also serves as the School’s artistic director and chairman of faculty.
-George Balanchine held that role until his death in 1983, followed by Peter Martins from 1983 until his retirement in January 2018.
-SAB and NYCB are currently conducting a joint search for Mr. Martins’s successor.
+To ensure that the technique taught at the School develops the exceptional dancers who can fulfill the needs of the Company, NYCB and SAB have historically shared the same artistic leader.
+George Balanchine held that role until his death in 1983, followed by Peter Martins from 1983 until 2017.
+In February 2019, Jonathan Stafford was named Artistic Director of both NYCB and SAB.

 Over the years, current members and alumni of NYCB have come to form a greater proportion of the School’s permanent faculty.
 These brilliant instructors include many who were trained by and danced for George Balanchine during his most prolific years as one of the leading choreographers of the twentieth century.
-Today, 12 of 14 faculty members are current or former members of NYCB.
+Today, all 19 faculty members are current or former members of NYCB.
 They pass on their incomparable experience gained by dancing the ballet world's most varied, challenging and musically accomplished repertoire.

 SAB Artistic Director Jonathan Stafford is a former NYCB Principal Dancer